Felicia 'Fever' Cortez

 An NPC for Delta Factor (or other Supers) designed using a random roll from the NPC Generator and presented using my Organic NPCs presentation model.

 Felicia is a tall woman of Latin descent.
-Her flesh holds a creamy caramel color.
-Her hair is a lustrous black, cut short.
-Her dark eyes dare you to approach her, to enter her personal space at your own risk, but her disciplined, rigid posture tells you you’re probably safe if you remain outside her zone of contention.
+Her flesh is a dark tan, her hair is lustrous black, cut short.
+Her dark eyes dare you to approach her, to enter her personal space at your own risk, but her disciplined, rigid posture tells you you're probably safe if you remain outside her zone of contention.
 Probably.
 She speaks clear English, with a noticeable but easily understood Spanish accent.
 She stands eye-to-eye with the average man.

 If encountered on the job, Felicia wears either fatigues and body armor, favoring olive green, or dark suits for certain high-end work.
 On her own time, her usual tank top reveals toned arms and a tattoo on her left shoulder, a red heart wrapped with barbed wire, dripping blood.
 The caption in light script reads It ain't the heat, it's the FEVER.
 Loose-fitting camouflage pants leave a lot to the imagination below her waist.
 In either mode, the way she carries herself tells you her boots were made for stomping, not walking.

 Someone with military experience may recognize the tattoo on her shoulder as a variation on a special forces tattoo.
 Someone with special forces experience should recognize it as the official unofficial design of the U.S. Army's 51st expeditionary force, a unit formed in 2003 to support missions by Deltas.
 The tat designates a Delta, and the tag designates her call sign, Fever.
 Anyone with the ability to detect such things will sense Felicia is Delta, of approximately Class Three (pre-2020 Surge) or Class Four (post Surge).